Eurotermbank/Federated-Network-Toolkit-deployment/docker-swarm/Readme.md

 **Prerequisite**

-You have a Docker Swarm - make sure you have already installed both Docker Engine and Docker Compose.
+You have a Docker Swarm - make sure you have already installed both Docker Engine(https://docs.docker.com/engine/install/) and Docker Compose (https://docs.docker.com/compose/install/).
+You can install as well docker Desktop that already includes both.

 **#Step 1**